Cringles House is located in the beautiful Yorkshire countryside, in the green belt, with enjoyable walks on your doorstep.

 - Malham Tarn upland farm circular walk – Discover England’s highest lime-rich lake, home to a unique community of rare plants and animals.
 It is an area of outstanding moorland uplands, with flower-rich hay meadows, varied birdlife and awe-inspiring vistas.

-- Buckden Pike and the Polish Memorial – This strenous walk climbs to the top of Buckden Pike, heads along the ridge passing the Polish War Memorial and back down into Starbotton returning along the riverside.
+- Buckden Pike and the Polish Memorial – This strenuous walk climbs to the top of Buckden Pike, heads along the ridge passing the Polish War Memorial and back down into Starbottom returning along the riverside.

 - Brimham Rocks (20 miles) – This amazing collection of weird and wonderful rock formations makes a great day out for families, climbers and those wanting to enjoy the simple pleasures of fresh air and magnificent views over Nidderdale.